CraftomeCJ/finalProjectCobra/README.md

 * Special Offers
   1. Users should be able to see special offers that are available for a limited time.
   2. Users should be able to see the special offer and the product that is being offered.
-  3. Users should be able to see the special offer and the product that is being offered.
+  3. Users should be able to see the responsive effects with CSS Gradients and CSS Animations.

 * Home.html
 **(IMPORTANT for ii, iii, iv, v, will display different kind of product)**